Zachhi/FlockingBoids-VS/README.md

 The union of these three simple rules gives you incredible flocking behavior.
 The three rules are each multiplied by a certain coefficient, and changing these coefficients will signifigantly change their behavior.

 **This is the very simple, very base idea that doesn't do the simulation justice.
-Scroll down to the demo section and watch the youtube video in order to see the simulation in all its glory and detail**
+Scroll down to the demo section and watch the youtube video in order to see the simulation in all its detail**

 Animations were drawn myself, The "Clair De Lune" and "Comptine d'un autre été - Amélie" music tracks were performed myself.